-The importance of banks for economic growth coupled with their fragility has led governments everywhere to establish agencies to regulate and to supervise them.
+The importance of banks for growth coupled with their susceptibility to fragility has clearly led governments everywhere to establish agencies to regulate and to supervise them.
 The common goal for these agencies is to promote a healthy and stable banking industry.

-Two crucial questions naturally arise: which specific regulations and supervisory practices should these agencies implement to achieve these goals?
-Are the best regulations and supervisory practices the same for every country?
-Unfortunately, there have been no broad cross-country studies of these questions until this year.
+Yet, two crucial questions naturally arise: (1) Which specific regulations and supervisory practices should these agencies implement that will best achieve this goal?
+(2) Are the best regulations and supervisory practices the same for each and every country?

-The need for a new database
+The Need for a New Database